AgeOfMarcus/1337GPT/README.md

 **Please note that due to the young age of libraries used, if you encounter an error, you may need to run `pip install --upgrade -r requirements.txt`.** If your error persists, please submit an issue.

+# GPT4All models

+Create a folder called `models` to store your `.bin` files in.

+Download models from the [GPT4All website](https://gpt4all.io/index.html) and place them in that folder.

+## Usage

+When running `1337GPT`, specify the path to your model with `-m/--model`.
+For example: `--model models/ggml-gpt4all-j-v1.3-groovy.bin`.

 # **New Terminal UI**

 [![media/tui_demo.gif](media/tui.png)](media/tui_demo.gif)